Session 12

 The comment explains what the user should do, and optionMenu provides a menu to choose one of the three directories.
 "Target Directory" represents the variable that contains the chosen option.
 Later in the script, you can use the variable as target_Directory (numeric; index of the chosen option) or target_Directory$ (string; chosen option as it appears in the menu), i.e. initial capitals and spaces must be 'translated' the same way as input form variables.
 The second argument of optionMenu specifies the default option (1 = first option = good).
 This definition creates the following window:

-With this script we illustrated the first two advantages of pause windows compared to input forms: The dialog window appears multiple times (not only once) and it appears exactly when we need it (not at the very beginning of the script).
+With this script we illustrated the first two advantages of pause forms compared to simple input forms: The dialog window appears multiple times (not only once) and it appears exactly when we need it (not at the very beginning of the script).